TRAVEL RECOMMENDATIONS

 An alternative to Bachgold is the Grayl filter which works in a similar way, but is a bit pricier.
 It comes in a 710ml and a 473ml size.

-I also like the container I keep my water in to contribute to it positively.
+The container we keep our water in may also contribute to it positively.

 CONTACT